Kwarf/kwarf.github.io/portfolio.md

 languages I prefer to use when I get to pick them myself.
 I've listed everything chronologically from the most recent and back.

+# Ludum Dare 34 (December 2015)
+This is what we call a "simultaneous" turn based game, you and all enemies move all at once, every time you push a key.
+It was made by me and [Znurre](https://github.com/Znurre).

+You start out as a cube, your objective is to reach the flag on each level with one cube without being killed by worms.
+Your cubes can pick up different powers by rolling on different colored ground, and you have the ability to clone cubes, and controlling them all at once.

+As usual this game was written from scratch (no engine) using [SFML 2](https://www.sfml-dev.org/).

+__Binaries can be found [here](http://ludumdare.com/compo/ludum-dare-34/?action=preview&uid=7989)
+and the source is available on [GitHub](https://github.com/MemoryLeek/ld34).__

+{% include image.html url="/uploads/2017/04/kubble.png" %}

 # Ludum Dare 30 (August 2014)
 This is my best [Ludum Dare](http://ludumdare.com/compo/) entry so far, it was made by me and [Znurre](https://github.com/Znurre).
 It's called World² and it's